bridgecrewio/aws-modernization-workshop-bridgecrew/content/aws/20_module_two/2003_automating_iac_codebuild_iam.md

 ![AWS IAM Dashboard](./images/codebuild-create-project-github-iam-15.png "AWS IAM Dashboard")

 Under **Resources**, choose **Specific** and select **Add ARN**.
 Fill in the same region you’ve created your CodeBuild project and leave the account number as the default.
-Type `bridgecrew_api_key` as the parameter name to match the name we gave the key in the `aws` CLI command we used earlier.
+Type `bc-api-key` as the parameter name to match the name we gave the key in the `aws` CLI command we used earlier.

 ![AWS IAM Dashboard](./images/codebuild-create-project-github-iam-14.png "AWS IAM Dashboard")

-You could also use the `cli` command `aws ssm get-parameter --name bridgecrew_api_key` to get the whole ARN and paste it into the ARN field.
+You could also use the `cli` command `aws ssm get-parameter --name bc-api-key` to get the whole ARN and paste it into the ARN field.
 ![Retreive SSM secret and ARN](./images/codebuild-create-project-github-iam-14p2.png "Retreive SSM secret and ARN")

 Select **Add** then select **Review Policy**.